ntnu-itk-autonomous-ship-lab/psbmpc/libs/psbmpc_lib/README.md

 ### Obstacle

-The obstacle class maintains information about the obstacle, in addition to its predicted trajectories and PSB-MPC cost function related parameters.
+The obstacle class maintains information about the dynamic obstacle, in addition to its predicted trajectories and PSB-MPC cost function related parameters.
 Organized into a inheritance hierarchy with

 - Obstacle : Base class holding general information
 	- Tracked_Obstacle : Holding tracking and prediction related information and modules.
-This is the object maintained by the PSB-MPC to keep track of the nearby obstacles.
+This is the object maintained by the Obstacle Manager and used by the PSB-MPC to keep track of the nearby obstacles.
 	- Prediction_Obstacle: **Not to be used yet**.
 More minimalistic derived class than the Tracked_Obstacle, intended for use by obstacles in the PSB-MPC prediction when they have enabled their own collision avoidance system
-	- (Cuda_Obstacle: For the GPU version we also have a tailor made derived class for use in the CUDA kernels, which needs special care. **Not complete yet**)

 ### Obstacle_Ship